Enabling Quantum Computing Platform Access for National Science Foundation Researchers with Amazon Web Services, IBM, and Microsoft Quantum

-Prior to submission of a supplemental funding request, PIs should reach mutually agreeable terms with the cloud provider(s) noted above, in order to secure the commitment of the cloud provider(s) to enable access rights to the system.
-PIs selected for funding will be notified by NSF and may subsequently contact the corresponding Point of Contact (PoC) listed below to initiate access.
-PIs may also contact these individuals at Amazon Web Services, IBM, and Microsoft Quantum with questions regarding the platform and resources offered, and should work with them to secure the letter of support that must be included in the supplemental funding request.
+PIs may also contact the corresponding Point of Contacts (PoCs) below at Amazon Web Services, IBM, and Microsoft Quantum to see if their quantum resources are a good fit for the proposed work or with questions regarding the platform and resources offered and should work with them to secure the letter of support that must be included in the supplemental funding request.

-- Sanjay Padhi, Amazon Web Services, email: firstname.lastname@example.org
+- Sebastian Hessinger, Amazon Web Services, email: firstname.lastname@example.org

-For all NSF awards, grantees must submit annual project reports to NSF.
+For all NSF awards, grantees must submit annual project reports to NSF as part of the award to which the supplement is attached.
 In addition to the standard requirements, annual reports must provide a detailed accounting of the project's use of quantum cloud resources and students' time.

-Supplemental funding requests pursuant to this DCL are welcome through June 18, 2020, but earlier submissions are encouraged.
+Supplemental funding requests pursuant to this DCL are welcome through July 8, 2022, but earlier submissions are encouraged.
 This opportunity is open to PIs and co-PIs with active awards from the research areas described in this DCL.
-Requests should be prepared in accordance with the guidance in Chapter VI.E.4 of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) and submitted electronically via the NSF FastLane system.
-NSF will manage the review of supplemental funding requests.
+Requests should be prepared in accordance with the guidance in Chapter VI.E.5 of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) and submitted electronically via FastLane.
+NSF will manage the review of supplemental funding requests and the selection of those chosen for award.
 Amazon Web Services, IBM, and Microsoft Quantum will have no role in the review and selection process, and proposals will not be shared with Amazon Web Services, IBM, or Microsoft Quantum.

-NSF will notify PIs selected for funding, at which point PIs should re-engage as negotiated with the Amazon Web Services, IBM, and Microsoft Quantum PoCs above to begin using the resources described in the proposal.
+NSF will notify PIs selected for funding, at which point PIs should re-engage with CloudBank or as negotiated with the Amazon Web Services, IBM, and Microsoft Quantum PoCs above to begin using the resources described in the proposal.